Happiness Is Within Us

 It is a hot summer day, and you feel thirsty.
 A friend offers you a refreshing cold glass of lemonade.
 How do you feel when you see the glass?
 How do you feel when to drink it?

-Pleasure is a good feeling that comes from eating good food, watching a good movie, feeling the warm caressing rays of the sun on a winter day, enjoying a party, etc. Pleasure has to do with enjoyment through the five senses and is dependent on circumstances, objects and people.
+Pleasure is a good feeling that comes from eating good food, watching a good movie, feeling the warm caressing rays of the sun on a winter day, or having fin at a party.
+Pleasure has to do with enjoyment involving the five senses and is dependent on circumstances, objects and people.

-When you are happy, minor unpleasant events usually do not disturb you.
-When you are unhappy, you feel as if everything is against you.
-You might compensate for this, by eating chocolate and sweets, because this gives you pleasure; yet you stay unhappy.
+When you are happy, minor unpleasant events usually do not disturb you, but when you are unhappy, you feel as if everything is against you.
+You might compensate for this, by eating chocolate and sweets, because this gives you pleasure.

 You may smoke a cigarette, because it gives you pleasure, but this does not make you happier, especially, if you acknowledge the fact that smoking is not good for your health.

 There are people, who fear that if they experience happiness, it will be soon taken away from them.
 They regard it as a temporary state, and are afraid to experience it, lest they lose it.
-In this way, they avoid the pain that might follow when it goes away.
+They want to avoid the pain that might follow when it goes away.
 They believe that happiness is always followed by unhappiness.

 The physical world is always in a state of flux.
 At each moment, a new thing is being created, sustained, changed, transformed and then destroyed.
 This is the normal state of affairs, and no one can change it.